Intelytics-DOE/index.html/index.md

 title: "Home"
 ---

-# Optimizing Supercomputing Application Performance
+# Optimizing Performance in High-Performance Computing Environments

-At XYZ Research Group, we are dedicated to improving the performance and efficiency of applications running on some of the world’s largest and most powerful supercomputers.
-Our research focuses on developing innovative techniques, algorithms, and tools that optimize the utilization of high-performance computing (HPC) systems.
+At XYZ Research Group, we are dedicated to addressing the challenges posed by increasingly **heterogeneous High-Performance Computing (HPC)** environments.
+Our research aims to develop data-driven models and machine learning (ML)-based solutions to improve the performance and efficiency of applications running on supercomputers.

-We collaborate with industry leaders and academic institutions to ensure that our work has a direct impact on advancing the field of supercomputing, enabling researchers to solve complex scientific and engineering problems more efficiently.
+We are focused on **automating decision-making** in these complex environments by combining **AI/ML techniques** with HPC expertise.
+Our work spans several areas including performance characterization, bottleneck detection, reproducibility, and the creation of scalable, efficient models that support real-time decision-making.

 ---

 ## Our Research Focus

-### 1. **Application Performance Optimization**
+### 1. **Data Representation for Performance Modeling**
-We analyze and optimize the performance of large-scale applications, ensuring they make efficient use of computational resources.
-Our work spans multiple domains, including climate modeling, molecular dynamics, and artificial intelligence, with a focus on scalability and parallelism.
+We are developing new methods to represent multi-modal performance data using graph-based techniques, which improve **real-time decision-making** by accurately clustering performance samples.
+This innovative approach enhances the ability to quickly classify new data, yielding performance models that are up to 61% more accurate than state-of-the-art methods.

+- **Impact**: Enables time- and data-efficient decision-making, with applications in disaster response, manufacturing, and autonomous vehicles.

-### 2. **Scalable Algorithms for HPC**
+### 2. **AI/ML-Based Performance Models**
-We design and implement new algorithms tailored to take full advantage of modern supercomputing architectures, including multi-core processors and distributed memory systems.
+Our research also involves designing AI/ML methodologies that can use these advanced data representations to optimize performance across diverse HPC environments.
+We aim to develop models that balance performance, power efficiency, system utilization, and variability.

+- **Impact**: Successful technology transfers, including integration with Lawrence Berkeley Lab's GPTune auto-tuner and AMD’s OmniPerf.

-### 3. **Performance Monitoring and Profiling Tools**
+### 3. **Cross-Platform Performance Modeling**
-We develop advanced profiling tools that monitor application performance in real-time, allowing developers to identify bottlenecks and improve computational efficiency.
+To address the challenges of predicting performance on new architectures, we combine **few-shot learning** with **generative AI** techniques.
+This allows us to synthesize performance models with minimal data collection, which is essential given the rapid development of new supercomputing architectures.

+- **Impact**: Enables faster scientific discovery and supercomputer evaluation by reducing the time needed to collect performance data.

-### 4. **Energy-Efficient Computing**
+### 4. **Reproducibility and FAIR Data in HPC**
-Our research also explores methods to minimize the energy consumption of large-scale computations without sacrificing performance, contributing to the sustainability of supercomputing environments.
+Our novel approaches also focus on making HPC performance data reproducible and **FAIR (Findable, Accessible, Interoperable, Reusable)**.
+By improving metadata collection practices and applying graph-based ML models, we aim to make performance results more reliable across different environments.

+- **Impact**: Contributes to future reproducibility in science and HPC research.

 ---

 ## Recent Publications

-Here are some of our recent publications that highlight our latest findings:

-- **Scaling Molecular Dynamics Simulations on Exascale Supercomputers**. *Journal of Computational Physics*, 2023.
-[DOI:10.1234/jcp2023-xyz](#)
-- **Optimizing AI Workflows on High-Performance Computing Clusters**. *Supercomputing Conference (SC'22)*, 2022.
-[DOI:10.1234/sc22-xyz](#)
-- **Energy-Efficient Algorithms for Supercomputing Applications**. *IEEE Transactions on Parallel and Distributed Systems*, 2021.
-[DOI:10.1234/ieee2021-xyz](#)

-You can view a full list of our publications [here](/publications).
+Below is a list of our recent publications:

+1. **Signal Processing Based Method for Real-Time Anomaly Detection in High-Performance Computing**
+   *2023 IEEE 47th Annual Computers, Software, and Applications Conference (COMPSAC)*, pp. 233-240.
+   [DOI: Available soon]

+2. **Novel Representation Learning Technique using Graphs for Performance Analytics**
+   *2023 International Conference on Machine Learning and Applications (ICMLA)*, pp. 1311-1318.
+   [DOI: Available soon]

+3. **Toward Efficient Deep Learning Inference: On-Node Heterogeneous Scheduling in Edge-Cloud Infrastructure**
+   *2024 IEEE Cloud Summit*, pp. 73-78.
+   [DOI: Available soon]

+4. **Data-Driven Analysis to Understand GPU Hardware Resource Usage of Optimizations**
+   *arXiv preprint arXiv:2408.10143*, 2024.
+   [DOI: Available soon]

+5. **PERFGEN: A Synthesis and Evaluation Framework for Performance Data using Generative AI**
+   *2024 IEEE 48th Annual Computers, Software, and Applications Conference (COMPSAC)*, pp. 188-197.
+   [DOI: Available soon]

+6. **On The Role of Prompt Construction In Enhancing Efficacy and Efficiency of LLM-Based Tabular Data Generation**
+   *arXiv preprint arXiv:2409.03946*, 2024.
+   [DOI: Available soon]

 ---

-## Meet Our Team

-We are a team of dedicated researchers, engineers, and students passionate about pushing the boundaries of high-performance computing.

-- **Dr. X**: Lead Researcher in HPC Application Optimization.
-- **Dr. Y**: Senior Researcher specializing in scalable algorithms.
-- **Dr. Z**: Postdoctoral Fellow focusing on energy-efficient computing.
-- **Graduate Students**: Working on various aspects of supercomputing and performance optimization.

-Learn more about the team [here](/team).

----

-## Collaborations and Partnerships

-We are proud to collaborate with top research institutions and industry leaders, including:

-- **National Supercomputing Center**: Collaborating on optimizing climate models.
-- **TechCorp HPC Division**: Working together to improve the performance of AI training on supercomputers.
-- **Global Research University**: Partnering on energy-efficient algorithms and sustainable computing.

----

-## Contact Us
+## Collaborate With Us

 Interested in collaborating or learning more about our work?
-Feel free to [get in touch](mailto:contact@xyzresearch.org) with us.
+Feel free to [contact us](mailto:contact@xyzresearch.org).
 We'd love to hear from you!

 ---